-PE is a condition in which a male achieves arousal and ejaculation usually within one to two minutes of beginning sexual intercourse, or climaxes before his partner is ready.
+PE is also a condition where a man climaxes before his partner is ready.

-You can find numerous articles on pelvic floor muscle exercises for women in various publications that talk about about tightening the kegel muscles after childbirth to improve sexual pleasure or to prevent incontinence, but far fewer articles are readily available on this important topic for men; and I am loathe to say millions of men don’t even know their premature ejaculation is due to weak pelvic floor muscles, or that they even have pelvic floor muscles, where they are located in the human body what their role is.
+You can find numerous articles on pelvic floor muscle exercises for women in various publications.
+They often address tightening the kegel muscles for women after childbirth to improve sexual pleasure or to prevent incontinence.
+Fewer articles are unfortunately readily available on this important topic for men.
+There are equally few articles on how men can correctly do pelvic floor exercises.

-This article hopes to change that by showing you how to stop premature ejaculation permanently.
+This article hopes to change that, by showing you how the kagel muscles can play a role to help men stop premature ejaculation permanently.

 What are Kegel Exercises for Men anyway?